rbt-lang/rbt-proto/doc/introduction.rst

 should answer the first question.
 On the other hand, the schema does not define any attributes called *the number of employees* or *the top salary*.
-And yet this knowledge can be inferred from the database as long as the database system is willing to transform, filter and summarize the data.
+And yet this knowledge can be inferred from the database as long as the database system is willing to transform, filter and summarize its content.

 To have a meaningful conversation about data retrieval, we need another dimension of the data model.  *A database query* is any question about the data